Friday, March 22, 2024

 In each translation, there are occasionally comments in brackets for the sake of clarification.
 These are by me unless indicated otherwise (as Franco himself sometimes uses brackets for comments).
 The numbers by themselves on the left margins are page numbers in Franco's pdf, for those who would like to consult the Italian original or quote it.
 For safety sake, any quotations by others of my translations should probably include the original Italian, since I do not guarantee the accuracy of my admittedly amateur work.

-At the right of this introduction is a list of months.
-These are the months I posted a particular essay.
+At the right of this introduction on the web-page is a list of years and then months.
+These are when I posted a particular essay.
 But the essays themselves are arranged in the order in which Franco published them, on the internet or elsewhere, going down from later to earlier.
-So for essays dated earlier than those in a given month (when I posted the translation), it is necessary to click on an earlier month, until the desired note is found.
+So for essays dated earlier than those in a given month (when I posted the translation), it is necessary to click on an earlier month, until the desired note is found - or else use the link in this introduction.

 I have written introductions to each translation, in most cases rather short.
 In one case, where I myself am quoted in the note, my introduction is longer, explaining how Franco and I got to that point.
 In many of the blog-posts, after the translation in the same post, I have put my own reflections on Franco's note, or posts I have written relating to the same theme.
 Both the translation and my comments originally appeared on Tarot History Forum, to which I give the relevant links in my introductions to the essays; but in some cases there are small revisions.